eso/edps-doc/source/xshooter/reduction_chain.md

 you must run `xsh_scired_slit_*` separately on each exposure or nod pair.

 Customization:
+- By default, `telluric_correction_mode`=*standard* derives
+the atmospheric parameters from the telluric standard.
+Set it to *science* to derive them directly from the science frame, or to *none* to disable telluric correction.
 - Select between physical-model (recommended) and polynomial mode.
 - Use Active Flexure Correction (AFC) tables (`ORDER_TAB_AFC_`, `DISP_TAB_AFC_`) instead of the non-AFC ones, when available.
 - Change `stack-method` and `klow` / `khigh` thresholds to adjust stacking behaviour.